LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

    :- initialization(Goal).

-The argument can be any valid Prolog or Logtalk goal, including a message to other object.
-For example:
+The argument can be any valid Logtalk goal.
+For example, a call to a local predicate:

 ::